Remote Work Is Now Becoming Normalized

 Get your main stack of apps ready.
 Communication, Intelligence, Analytics, Creation, and Delivery are all things to consider when working remotely.
-Make sure the entire team are on the same page, and agreeing to using the same standardization of programs.
+Make sure the entire team is on the same page and agree to using the same standardization of programs.
 This alone will save you a ton of headaches.

-Have redundancy with the apps you choose.
-If you have for instance a “social media my committee” from previously with one person doing all the posting and setup, add a few people to the app.
-Use a teamwork based app like SmarterQueue and tackle it as a team with weekly Zoom calls and use a colab tool like Milanote (or a project management app if you plan on adding one to the mix if you don’t utilize one already) to map out the plan of who will be doing what.
+Have redundancies with the apps you choose.
+If you have for instance a “social media by committee” from previously with one person doing all the posting and setup, add a few people to the app.
+Use a teamwork-based app like SmarterQueue and tackle it as a team with weekly Zoom calls and use a colab tool like Milanote (or a project management app if you plan on adding one to the mix if you don’t utilize one already) to map out the plan of who will be doing what.
 You can slot in any similar tools for what you use with your business.
 It’s about building that structure virtually more than the actual programs you use.

 “Measure twice, cut once.”

 A common term used in woodworking, sewing, and anything else where measuring first matters.
 That’s no different with remote work.
 Measure your needs, measure them again with other people, make a decision.
-You will have your business structure online in no time ready to tackle on the world.
+You will have your business structure online in no time ready to take on anything that comes your way.

-And we’re all here hoping you rock it to the absolute max.
 Remote work can be fun and rewarding while keeping you engaged and challenged every day.
-It’s not about sitting home eating a banana.

 Stay safe friends and let’s start building our future.